 Switching between views

 Each new collection opens up to Kanban view.
-However, you may prefer to see it in list form to start with, click where it says "Kanban" in the top right corner (top left in mobile version) and choose "List" from the dropdown menu.
+However, you may prefer to see it in list form to start with, click the small "+" icon on the right sight of the tab bar, choose "List" and click "Create".
 If you want to see a table, just choose "Table", or click "Calendar" to use the calendar.
 If you've already customized your views by naming them or making some public, your view menu will update to reflect that.